matkoniecz/UnNetHackPlus/Home.md

 * death texts by quest nemesis are not case devteam thinks about everything, as they may be killed is some other way (also: picking up quest artifact with alive nemesis)
 * gold <-> trap detection
 * Ixoth will have reflection from the Magic Mirror, so there's no point in using attack wands or spells.
 In vanilla, he will have magic resistance instead of reflection, so those items and abilities might actually be worthwhile.
-*  Ixoth's stats are somewhat higher than they are in vanilla.
-In vanilla, Ixoth is physically substantially weaker than other dragons.
-* yellow dragon scale mail provides immunity to stunning and confusio
+* yellow dragon scale mail provides immunity to stunning and confusion
 * intrinsic_possible fully_identify_obj
 * [[encyclopedia]]
 * https://github.com/Bulwersator/CopyOfSporkHack/commit/68be37ef17c95024eb28e25820b7534d43478166
 * MAGIC_MARKER as gift (type in object generator), later TRUE to initialize and TRUE to make artifact one :) http://nethackwiki.com/wiki/Source:Ref/mksobj#mksobj
 * http://nethackwiki.com/wiki/Source:Polyself.c#line629
 * fix cannibalism among sentient pets (BTW, scroll of taming affecting sentient creatures is quite disturbing)
-* grunt (see bookmarks)
 * http://bilious.alt.org/?288 Confused Magic Whistle
 * mark E-square
 * http://nethackwiki.com/wiki/Pet#Armor_and_extrinsics http://nethackwiki.com/wiki/Armor#Monsters_.28pets.29_and_armor